-"The HoIAS gives reasonable assurance that overall the control environment was adequate and effective.
+"The HolAS gives reasonable assurance that overall the control environment remained adequate and effective.
 Whilst there were isolated high risk rated weaknesses identified in some areas, controls to mitigate key risks are generally operating effectively.
-The HoIAS was on the whole satisfied with management's response to resolving identified issues and welcomed the Committee's support and engagement over them."
+The HolAS was on the whole satisfied with management's response to resolving identified issues and welcomed the Committee's support and engagement over them.
+However, the arrangements to enable the Corporate Governance Committee to effectively monitor the progression and implementation of Internal Audit Service high importance recommendations require improvement."